Week 2 - Structuring Pipelines

 Success criteria: The script works the same way, but no secrets appear in your Python files.

-<aside> 📦 Files: exercise_1/ on the w2 branch (use the Codespace you opened at the top of this page).
+<aside> 📦 Files: exercise_1/ (use the Codespace you opened at the top of this page).

 </aside>